Resource Guide to LPN to RN Bridge Programs

 - Health Education Systems, Inc. (HESI) exam: The HESI specialty exams were developed to assess students' knowledge and their ability to apply nursing concepts within specific content categories.
 These exams cover reading comprehension, vocabulary and grammar, basic math skills, biology, and anatomy and physiology.

-Why Enroll in an LPN to RN Online Degree Program?
+Why should I enroll in an LPN to RN bridge program?

 How do you know if an online LPN to RN degree bridge program is right for you?
 First, research different colleges and universities that offer this degree online and find a program that suits your needs.
 Some clarifying questions you should get answers for are as follows: